-Lack of Control Over Government Set Crown Fair Market Value and Management Fees and Allowable Annual Cut
+Lack of Control Over Government Set Land Management Service Fees, Fair Market Values and Allowable Annual Cut

-Acadian's revenue from operations in respect of the NB Crown Lands is generated from the service fees it charges to Twin Rivers.
-Acadian has little control over these revenues as the Government of New Brunswick dictates the management fees that Twin Rivers receives and therefore indirectly influences the service fees to be charged by Acadian on harvesting from the NB Crown Lands.

-There is a risk that Acadian's overhead expenses incurred to provide services relating to the NB Crown Lands may not be fully recovered through the fees it is permitted to charge.
+Acadian's revenue from operations in respect of the NB Crown Lands is generated from the harvesting service fees negotiated with wood users and land management service ("LMS") fees set by the Government of the Province of New Brunswick.
+Acadian has little control over the revenues from LMS fees as the Government of the Province of New Brunswick dictates the LMS fees that Acadian receives.
+There is a risk that Acadian's overhead expenses incurred to provide services relating to the NB Crown Lands may not be fully recovered through the LMS fees set by the Government of the Province of New Brunswick.

-In addition, the Government of New Brunswick periodically establishes the royalties to be paid for the right to harvest timber on Crown Lands.
-Royalties are established for each product and species harvested.
-Charges levied on timber harvested from Crown Lands are based on the amount of timber cut and the royalty then in effect.
-A reduction in the royalty charged on Crown Lands could make Acadian's timber harvested from the NB Timberlands and Maine Timberlands less competitive.
+The Government of the Province of New Brunswick periodically establishes the fair market values to be paid for the right to harvest timber on Crown Lands.
+Fair market values are established for each product and species harvested.
+Charges levied on timber harvested from Crown Lands are based on the amount of timber cut and the fair market value then in effect.
+A reduction in the fair market value charged on Crown Lands could make the timber harvested from the NB Timberlands less competitive.